-Having something that you can turn to when the project at hand gets frustrating allows your mind to reset so that you can return to your work with a fresh mind.
+Having something that you can turn to when the project at hand gets frustrating allows your mind to reset.
+This way, you can return to your work with a fresh mind.

-Critical thinking may sound like something you haven’t needed since the SATs, but learning a new hobby can have a serious impact on how you think in all aspects of your life.
-Taking up any kind of new activity will open your mind, and if you’d like to improve on something in particular, you can always choose a hobby that will address those aspects of critical thinking.
-Whether you’d like to improve your focus, get more familiar with a certain topic or boost your memory, a hobby can help.
+Critical thinking may sound like something you haven’t needed since the SATs.
+However, learning a new hobby can have a serious impact on how you think in all aspects of your life.
+Taking up any kind of new activity will open your mind.
+Plus, if you’d like to improve on something in particular, you can always choose a hobby that will address those aspects of critical thinking.
+Whether you’d like to improve your focus, get more familiar with a certain topic, or boost your memory, a hobby can help.

 When you care enough about something to work for it day and night, you know you’ve found a passion.
 Your passion may or may not be your profession, but without a passion for something, whether it’s the app you’ve been building for months or the stamp collection you’ve been working on since you were a kid, you can’t expect to grow professionally.

 Hobbies are often a link to your identity.
-Even if you don’t have a job in the area you’re truly passionate about, your hobby says a lot about who you are, and conveys your personality to those around you.
-And let’s face it, the work day isn’t all work.
-When your colleagues and superiors know who you are and what you’re interested in, they connect to you, and this can even help you out when it comes to being assigned projects or getting promotions.
+Even if you don’t have a job in the area you’re truly passionate about, your hobby says a lot about who you are.
+It also conveys your personality to those around you.
+And let’s face it, the workday isn’t all work.
+When your colleagues and superiors know who you are and what you’re interested in, they connect to you.
+This can even help you out when it comes to being assigned projects or getting promotions.

 Self-esteem is a must-have to advance in your career.
 If you don’t believe in your own ability to move up the ladder and accomplish professional goals, you won’t — it’s that simple.
 Try taking on a difficult hobby, or taking your existing interest to the next level.
 If you’re already a runner, set a goal for yourself to run a marathon.
 If you like yoga, go on an advanced retreat.